hack-different/apple-knowledge/README.md

 * [*OS Internals - Security by Levin](https://www.amazon.com/dp/0991055535/ref=as_sl_pc_qf_sp_asin_til?tag=newosxbookcom-20&linkCode=w00&linkId=0b61c945365c9c37cd3cf88f10a5f629&creativeASIN=0991055535)

 A list of all projects and their contributors is at [CREDITS](CREDITS) and is updated by a script.
-If there are persons not updated due to limitations please PR the CREDITS page and call them out.
+If there are persons not updated due to limitations, please PR the CREDITS page and call them out.

 ### Setting up `overcommit` and the linters

-In order to keep the repo, docs and data tidy, we use a tool called `overcommit` to connect up the git hooks to a set of quality checks.
+To keep the repo, docs, and data tidy, we use a tool called `overcommit` to connect up the git hooks to a set of quality checks.
 The fastest way to get setup is to run the following to make sure you have all the tools:

 ```shell